MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 [!INCLUDE [temp](includes/version-all.md)]

 As a project manager new to Azure Boards, you have a choice of Agile planning tools.
 This article provides an end-to-end guide of the tools Azure Boards provides for project management.
 It is "light-weight" in the sense that it takes a minimal tracking approach.

 In this article, we make the following suggestions:

-How choose the tools and methods that will support your team?
-How choose the most light-weight tracking methods?
-Main thing is that your development team will use a product backlog; project management will use a Kanban board to track Features.

-Introduce you to key features to support traditional project management activities Best practices tips here "light-weight"
-Light-weight - minimal tracking, status updates, minimal estimation

-Use the guidance provided in this article to get started.
-Light-weight

 > [!div class="checklist"]
-> - Configure your teams to support rollup of development user stories to project management feature deliverables
+> - Configure your teams to support rollup of development user stories to project management features
 > - Define and work in a sprint cadence
-> - Identify the work item types your teams will use to track work
+> - Use User Stories and Features to track deliverables
-> - Develop your product plan
+> - Use your team's Feature and Product backlogs to create your product plan
 > - Use tags to support queries and filtering
-> - Work in sprints
-> - Forecast and milestone planning
+> - Forecast your product plan to gain insight into when deliverables can ship, set milestones
-> - Manage dependencies
+> - Manage dependencies by linking work items
+> - Assign work to sprints
-> - Review progress and feature deliverables
+> - Review progress and deliverables using the Features backlog, rollup, and delivery plans
-> - Process improvement
+> - Engage with process improvement during sprint planning and retrospectives

-You can start from a bottom-up or top-down approach, choose one for your initial planning.

 > [!NOTE]
 > If your team is committed to practicing Kamban or Scrum methods, see [About Boards and Kanban](boards/kanban-overview.md) or the [tutorials for implementing Scrum](/sprints/scrum-overview.md).